sandeepsingh91/rest-api-php/README.md

     ```
     Replace `localhost:8000` with your server address and port.

-[Add more endpoints as per your API design.]

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please follow these steps: